 Reading a play is very different than reading a book.
 It's missing much of the information that a book has - including descriptions of how characters are feeling or the environment or rules of the world in which the play takes place.
-It often takes practice to get your mind adjusted to reading plays and filling in the blanks of what is not there.
+It often takes practice to get your mind adjusted to reading plays.
+You'll need to fill in the blanks of what is not there.
 Sometimes reading a play can feel like a cold experience, which is very different than seeing it come to life on stage.